cisco/cisco-network-puppet-module/README.md

 #### <a name="cisco_upgrade-caveats">Caveats</a>

-The `cisco_upgrade` is supported on *simplex* N3K and N9K devices.
+The `cisco_upgrade` is only supported on *simplex* N3K and N9K devices.
 HA devices are currently not supported.

 | Property | Caveat Description |
 |:--------|:-------------|